Guidelines for Adult Volunteers

 - The Adult Volunteer Program is open to all persons 18 years of age and over, who are able to donate at least 4 hours of service on a regular basis.

-- Volunteers must complete and submit a Volunteer Service Application along with Two (2) Letters of Personal Reference.
+- Volunteers must complete and submit a Volunteer Service Application or the Pastoral Volunteer Application along with Two (2) Letters of Personal Reference.

 - Volunteers are required to attend one Orientation Session.
 Day and evening orientations are held periodically throughout the year.
 On-the-job training will be provided in each department.